Orthodontist in Conroe, TX

 The majority of patients undergoing orthodontic care are children and teens.
 When kids are young their jaws are constantly growing to accommodate new teeth.
-It is during this time that the teeth are easily moved, allowing for a shorter treatment time – especially in patients who undergo early treatment.
-Braces, retainers, and spacers are just some fo the orthodontic appliances commonly used in children’s orthodontics.
+It is during this time that the teeth are easily moved, allowing for a shorter treatment time – especially in patients who undergo early treatment at Laraway Family Dentistry.
+Braces, retainers, and spacers are just some of the orthodontic appliances commonly used in children’s orthodontics.
 Although not all kids need orthodontic treatment, all kids need exams at an early age.

 Everyone deserves a smile they can be proud of, and many achieve straightened, well-aligned teeth after undergoing orthodontic treatment as a child.
 But for adults who do not have the privilege of having straight teeth, orthodontics are still an option.
 In fact, there is no such thing as being too old for orthodontic treatment.
 More adults than ever are seeking straighter teeth – perhaps due to advancements in modern dentistry that allows for more discreet and less invasive orthodontic treatments.
 And braces aren’t becoming popular for cosmetic reasons alone.
 Rather, many adults are realizing the long-term oral health benefits associated with having straighter teeth.

 The process of placing an orthodontic appliance is non-surgical but it does require special post-procedural instructions to minimize patient discomfort and protect each patient’s appliance from damage.
 Failure to follow these instructions can prolong treatment, make treatment more costly, or even result in a dental or orthodontic emergency.